SELECT

 <expression> [ AS <alias> ]

-Expressions in the SELECT list evaluate to a single value and produce one output column.
-The output column names are defined either by an explicit alias in the AS clause, or, for expressions without explicit alias, the output column name is automatically generated.
-The expression can reference any column from the FROM clause, but cannot reference other columns produced by the same SELECT list.
-The expressions can use scalar functions, aggregate functions, window functions or subqueries if they return single element.
+Expressions in the SELECT list return a single value and generate one output column.
+You can define the column name using an explicit alias with the AS clause, or, for expressions without explicit alias, the output column name is automatically generated.
+Expressions can reference any column from the FROM clause, but cannot reference other columns produced by the same SELECT list.
+The expressions can use scalar functions, aggregate functions, window functions or subqueries, as long as they return a single value.

 Example